-Austin Business Law Attorney
+Austin Business Lawyer

-Legal Counsel for General Business Contracts
+Legal Counsel for General Business Contracts in Texas

 Facing a complex business law matter in Texas?
 If so, it is important that you retain the immediate representation of The Jones Law Firm PC rather than trying to go it alone.
-Cognizant of the challenges business owners face, the staff at The Jones Law Firm PC can provide you as little or as much help as you need, from one-time contract review to serving as in-house counsel on all business legal matters.
+Cognizant of the challenges business owners face, the staff at The Jones Law Firm PC can provide you with as little or as much help as you need, from one-time contract review to serving as in-house counsel on all business legal matters.

 At The Jones Law Firm PC, our Austin business lawyers stand ready to help you with:

 When preparing to agree to a deal it is important to keep your business’ needs and interests in mind.
 When parties are eager to move forward with a deal, they can fail to take the time to negotiate a contract to move the process along faster.
 In the end, however, this tactic can backfire as you most likely will not end up with all the provisions and protections you would like.
 Our attorneys can negotiate on your behalf, so you have nothing to worry about.
 As true advocates on your side, we will fight tirelessly for your best interest every step along the way!

 Drafting a contract, especially a complex contract, can be an intimidating endeavor.
 In many cases, individuals do not have the tools, knowledge, or capacity to draft a satisfactory contract.
 Our experienced business law attorneys in Austin can handle your complex drafting needs.

 - Asset Purchase Agreements

 An asset purchase agreement, also called a business purchase agreement, is a legal document that outlines the purchase of a business or business asset.
 This legal document details everything important about the sale, such as price, limitations, and any warranties.
 Such an agreement can have high stakes due to the legal and financial implications of such a big purchase.
 Because of this, it is important to hire an experienced attorney to ensure that the agreement is fair and that your interests are protected.